mrmoe28/signdocv2/context.md

 For optimal performance and to avoid caching issues, consider treating blobs as immutable objects:

-- Instead of updating existing blobs, create new ones with different pathnames (or use `addRandomSuffix: true` option)
+- Instead of updating existing blobs, create new ones with different pathname (or use `addRandomSuffix: true` option)
 - This approach avoids unexpected behaviors like outdated content appearing in your application

 There are still valid use cases for mutable blobs with shorter cache durations, such as a single JSON file that's updated every 5 minutes with a top list of sales or other regularly refreshed data.
 For these scenarios, set an appropriate `cacheControlMaxAge` value and be mindful of caching behaviors.